MRC Proximity to Discovery: industry engagement fund

 - exchanges can take place with UK and overseas industrial partners

 - funding will only be provided for the academic partner and costs directly associated with hosting an industrial partner in the University setting

 There will be opportunities for two-way people exchange, for those best placed to benefit and promote continued collaboration (whether principle investigator, research assistant or associate, technician, fellow or student).
 This will involve spending time at the industrial partner or research organisation.

 If you are applying, you will need to prepare a plan and time schedule of how your funding would help achieve the aims of P2D.
 This application should be kept short, but give enough information to show how the secondment will meet the P2D funding criteria.

 The call for applications is now open.

-Deadlines will take place between April and October 2018 with the first deadline 4:00 pm 20 April.
+Deadlines will take place between April and October 2018.
+The second deadline is 22 June.
 Future deadlines will be displayed on the website when the current call closes.